Considerations when choosing a Mapping Editor for building a Knowledge Graph

 Let me start with a personal story about how frustrating constructing a knowledge graph can be without a good mapping editor.

 Many tools were good at some of the criteria, but none combined all of them.
 For instance, while some editors would let you write complex mappings, they didn’t visualize data or let you efficiently search.
 And this became a key motivation for us to create Ontopic Studio.

-In this post, we will first give a brief overview of the main approaches adopted by mapping editors and then you will read about the main things we consider as essential when choosing a mapping editor.
+In this post, we will first give a brief overview of the main approaches adopted by mapping editors, and then you will read about the main things we consider as essential when choosing a mapping editor.

 Main approaches followed by mapping editors

-Text editors and domain specific languages
+Text editors and domain-specific languages

-Examples are the Ontop Protégé plugin with the native Ontop format (which was used during my tutorial), the YARRRML editor Matey and Stardog Studio with the Stardog Native Syntax 2 format (SMS2).
+Examples are the Ontop Protégé plugin with the native Ontop format (which was used during my tutorial), the YARRRML editor Matey, and Stardog Studio with the Stardog Native Syntax 2 format (SMS2).

-One step further from using a custom mapping language is creating a dedicated Domain Specific Language (DSL), which enables further guidance from the code editor through a more suggestive and precise autocompletion.
+One step further from using a custom mapping language is creating a dedicated Domain Specific Language (DSL).
+A DSL gives more guidance from the code editor through a more suggestive and precise autocompletion.

 Low-code/no-code: visual and form-based editors

 Visual editors let users add classes as nodes in a graph diagram and properties as node attributes or edges between the nodes.
-Database relations or SQL queries are then attached to the nodes, attributes and edges to specify the mapping.
+Database relations or SQL queries are then attached to the node's attributes and edges to specify the mapping.

-Finally, with form-based editors users specify their mapping entries using forms, where values like classes, properties, database relations and columns can be selected in menus.
-Tools in this category include Eccenca Corporate Memory and Ontopic Studio.
+Finally, with form-based editors, users specify their mapping entries using forms, where they can select values like classes, properties, database relations, and columns in menus.

 Important things to consider when choosing a mapping editor